[UPDATED with addition of two-factor authentication. This review was originally published May 15, 2018.]

 IDrive's Facebook and Instagram backup feature lets you add all of the photos and videos posted to your social media accounts to your cloud backup.

-The most recent feature, introduced in September 2018, is called IDrive People and applies facial-recognition to backed-up photos so that you can more easily tag and categorize images according to who's in them.
-It works only on IDrive's mobile apps for iOS and Android, however.
+Recently added features include IDrive People, which applies facial-recognition to backed-up photos so that you can more easily tag and categorize images according to who's in them.
+(It works only on IDrive's mobile apps for iOS and Android.)
+The company also rolled out email-based two-factor authentication (2FA) for all users.
+We'd prefer to see app-based or hardware-token authentication, but any kind of 2FA is better than none.

 IDrive keeps up to 10 older versions of each changed or deleted files forever, whereas Backblaze deletes them after 30 days.
 This endless versioning is great if you're trying to track down an old file, or you're recovering from a ransomware attack, but the old files do count against your storage cap, so keep an eye on them.
 (IDrive's Archive Cleanup tool helps manage this.)